Rijal Almaa: Description

-The Museum
+Museum

-In the middle of the village, there is a museum called the “Men of the Brightest Heritage Museum”, which takes the Al Al-wan Palace as its headquarters it was chosen because it includes several floors and its construction dates back to more than four centuries, and the palace has gone through renovation works in which the villagers participated in.
+In the middle of the village, there is a museum called the “Rijal Alma'a Heritage Museum”, which takes the Al Al-wan Palace as its headquarters it was chosen because it includes several floors and its construction dates back to more than four centuries, and the palace has gone through renovation works in which the villagers participated in.
 The museum displays the village's unique heritage, antiquities, and collections of manuscripts, tools, and weapons, as it houses more than two thousand antiquities and documents distributed in nineteen sections of the museum.

-Wadi Hali dam

-Wadi Hali dam is located in the north of the village.
-The area has many traditional houses.

-21st century developments
+21st-century developments

 In 2015, a rehabilitation project was undertaken by The Saudi Commission for Tourism and Antiquities in collaboration with the private sector.
 Moreover, a museum was established by the local people in one of the village's forts in 1985.

 In 2017, the village was awarded the prize of Prince Sultan bin Salman for Urban Heritage.
 In January 2018, the Saudi Commission for Tourism and National Heritage (SCTH) has given Rijal Almaa the right to file for the UNESCO World Heritage Center.

+In September 2023, Crown Prince Mohammed bin Salman announced Soudah Peaks, a tourism project to develop of 6 different regions in Jabal Soudah, including Rijal Almaa.